Level of development at age 5

 Data was not collected during the 2 school years ending in July 2021 due to the COVID-19 pandemic.

-Eligibility for free school meals (FSM) is used as an indicator of deprivation by the Department for Education.
+Eligibility for free school meals (FSM) is used as an indicator of deprivation by DfE.
 Children are eligible for FSM if their parents receive certain benefits.

 Income deprivation affecting children index (IDACI) deciles are based on the percentage of children living in income-deprived households within a certain neighbourhood.
 These neighbourhoods are put into 10 groups (‘deciles’).
 Decile 1 is made up of the most deprived 10% of neighbourhoods – decile 10 is the least deprived 10% of neighbourhoods.